jmendozacu/mana_filters/README.md

 Installation
 ------------

-Add the `require` and `repositories` sections to your composer.json as shown in example below and run `composer update`.
+Add the `require` and `repositories` sections to your composer.json as shown below and run `composer update`.

-*composer.json example*

 ```
 {